 The App Actions test tool has the following limitations:

 - App Action previews are only accessible on physical devices.
 Attempts to trigger an App Action preview on a virtual device are likely to result in the message "Sorry, I couldn't find that."

 - App Actions that incorporate web inventory can't be tested directly in the

 test tool or by Android debug bridge (

 adb) commands.
 To test those App Actions, first create a preview using the test tool.
 Then, trigger those App Actions by interacting with Google Assistant on your physical device.

 - Inline inventory for the

-actions.intent.OPEN_APP_FEATUREbuilt-in intent can only be tested for a period of 6 hours after a preview is created or updated.
-Update the test tool preview or create a new preview to reset the 6 hour time period.
+actions.intent.OPEN_APP_FEATUREBII can only be tested for a period of six hours after a preview is created or updated.
+Update the test tool preview or create a new preview to reset the six-hour time period.

 Add additional testers

 You can invite additional users to your project so they can test your App Actions integration.
 This is useful when you want to share the project with other members of your development team so they can all test, or when sharing your project with quality assurance (QA) testers in preparation for production launch.